mabarber92/kitab-website-draft/_pages/methods/dispersed-texts.md

 sidebar:
   nav: "methods"
 ---

-[Text reuse]({{ 'methods/text-reuse' | relative_url }}) and [citation]({{ 'methods/subgenre' | relative_url }}) data can be particularly valuable for identifying so-called 'lost' texts, as they survived dispersed through the various texts in our corpus.
-To use a famous example, Ibn Ishaq's biography of the Prophet has not survived, but our text reuse data helps illustrate how his biography has been used and shared by a large number of later authors.
+[Text reuse]({{ 'methods/text-reuse' | relative_url }}) and [citation]({{ 'methods/subgenre' | relative_url }}) data can be particularly valuable for identifying 'lost' texts, which may have survived dispersed across the various texts in our corpus.
+To use a famous example, Ibn Ishaq's biography of the Prophet has not survived, but our text reuse data helps illustrate how his biography was used and shared by a large number of later authors.

-A number of our blogs address questions regarding lost and dispersed texts:
+A number of our blog posts address questions regarding lost and dispersed texts: